emberjs/rfcs/text/1003-deprecation-import-ember-from-ember.md

 This list is semi-exhaustive, in that it covers _every_ export from 'ember', but may not exhaustivily provide alternatives.

+Throughout the rest of this RFC, the following key will be used:
+- 🌐 to mean "this is public API"
+- 🔒 to mean "this is private API"
+- 🧷 to mean "this is protected API"
+- 🫣 to mean "no declared access"

 ### New Module Needed

 APIs for wiring up a test framework (e.g. QUnit, _etc_)